History of Electroconvulsive Therapy (ECT)

 History of ECT

-1933 – Manfred Sakel (1900–1957) introduced insulin coma therapy as a somatic treatment for psychosis, particularly schizophrenia, based on the belief that shock states could recalibrate mental function.
-Sakel began trials in Vienna before migrating to Berlin.
-His method became globally influential by the late 1930s despite lacking a clear physiological rationale.
+1933 – Manfred Sakel (1900–1957) introduced Insulin Coma Therapy (ICT) as a somatic treatment for psychosis, particularly schizophrenia, based on the belief that shock states could recalibrate mental function.

 The coma itself seems to break through the pathological processes of schizophrenia… the patient awakens with a changed state of consciousness, in many cases with striking improvement

-Sakel originally tested insulin therapy for opioid withdrawal before observing calming effects in psychotic patients.
+Sakel originally tested insulin therapy for opioid withdrawal before observing the calming effects in psychotic patients.
 His theory aligned with a broader somatogenic trend in psychiatry: “biological shocks” (fever, insulin, seizures) were seen as catalysts for mental reset.
-The mortality rate (0.5–2%) and prolonged hospitalisation needs were major drawbacks.
-While now obsolete, Sakel’s work paved the way for the concept of biological psychiatry and helped legitimize further convulsive therapies.
+However the mortality rate (0.5–2%) and need for prolonged hospitalisation were major drawbacks.
+While now obsolete, Sakel’s work paved the way for the concept of biological psychiatry and helped legitimise further convulsive therapies.

 …if I can stimulate epileptic seizures in schizophrenics then these… will alter the chemical and humoral processes in the body in a way… that the suppression of the disease will be made physiologically possible.
 The two diseases are pathophysiologically antagonistic…inducing epileptic seizures might therefore cure schizophrenia.